codingMustache/codingMustache/README.md

 ## Joke of the Day

-Cosmetic surgery used to be such a taboo subject.
-Now you can talk about Botox and nobody raises an eyebrow.
+I was at the library and asked if they have any books on "paranoia", the librarian replied, "yes, they are right behind you"

 ## Daily Trivia

-What is the name given to layer 4 of the Open Systems Interconnection (ISO) model?
+What was the first Android version specifically optimized for tablets?
- 1. Network
+ 1. Marshmellow
- 2. Transport
+ 2. Froyo
- 3. Data link
+ 3. Eclair
- 4. Session
+ 4. Honeycomb

 <details>
   <summary>Answer</summary>
-  Transport
+  Honeycomb
 </details>